Desktop as a Service

 - the DaaS service levels and terms and conditions, as agreed in the Lead Agency Agreement.

 DIA undertake security certification at the establishment of each service and via an on-going review cycle.
 Your agency may need additional security certification and accreditation of agency-specific integrations or custom configurations.

 Lead Agency Agreement details

-The DIA as Lead Agency, has entered into a Common Capability ICT Agreement (CC-ICT Agreements) for the purchase of DaaS with these service providers: Datacom, Dimension Data, Fujitsu and Telecom.
+The DIA as Lead Agency, has entered into a Common Capability ICT Agreement (CC-ICT Agreements) for the purchase of DaaS with these service providers: Datacom, NTT Ltd, Fujitsu and Telecom.